Vitamin B Boosts Energy, Helps Maintain Healthy Brain and Nerves, and Promotes Weight Loss

 Serious cases of thiamine deficiency can lead to Wernicke-Korsakoff's syndrome, a condition of irreversible psychosis and neurological disorder.
 It is more commonly a result of alcohol abuse than simply a deficiency of thiamine in the diet.

-Aging causes a significant drop in thiamine level as a person gets older.
-It brings about poor absorption of fats, galactose, amino acids, vitamin A and vitamin B12.
+Aging causes a significant drop in thiamine level.
+As a person gets older, he experiences poor absorption of fats, galactose, amino acids, vitamin A and vitamin B12.
+That is why people who are advanced in age must cut down in their fat and protein consumption.

 Alcohol consumption diminishes the absorption not only of thiamine but also slows down the absorption of folic acid, thiamine, riboflavin, and biotin.